National Ocean Science Conference

 The session will feature a series of short keynote contributions from science and policy, offering different perspectives on the value of long-term marine monitoring, showing that science can be used to make this world a better place.

 This session is hosted by Femke de Jong (Physical oceanographer at NIOZ) and Allert Bijleveld (Behavioural ecologist at NIOZ).
+With Robert-Jan Wille (Utrecht University), Anieke van Leeuwen (NIOZ), Sander Holthuizen (Rijkswaterstaat) and Sjoerd Groeskamp (NIOZ).

 15:00Break & Poster Presentations